 - Time Management – Start by adjusting your time to manage your projects in a more accommodating timeline.
 Most clients will be fine with the initial timeline you provide.
 If you promise the job will be done too quickly, you are not giving yourself time for any hiccups you may experience along the way that can affect that timeline.
 This includes allowing for personal time, emergency time off, walk-in clients, training time, etc.

 - Internships – Most college students need to build a portfolio or some experience before they dive into an already extremely competitive market.
-Putting an add on the local paper or contacting your local college offering internship opportunities can open your schedule to allow for an extra set of hands.
+Putting an ad on the local paper or contacting your local college offering internship opportunities can open your schedule to allow for an extra set of hands.
 They are free and all you need to do is evaluate their performance and teach them the ropes.

 - Keep it in the family – If you have a mom-n-pops business, you could do some digging through your younger relatives to see who would be willing to make some extra income temporarily.

-- Hire staff – This can be an extreme and some times needed measure, however it comes with a huge tax overhead and laws.
+- Hire staff – This can be an extreme and sometimes needed measure, however it comes with a huge tax overhead and laws.
 But only if you hire full-time workers.
 Consider hiring part-time temp workers.
-You will not be required to provide benefits and they are aware that they are hired for a period of time only.
+You will not be required to provide benefits, and they are aware that they are hired for a period of time only.

 - Local Paid Help – In some industries, such as construction and contracting, many people are willing to help for a day or two on a specific project.
-There is no payroll requirement and it is often a daily rate.
+There is no payroll requirement, and it is often a daily rate.

 In conclusion, there are many things you can do besides the ones I mentioned.
 You just need to be creative and accept that being busy is just what you really want to be.
 Adjust your schedule for 6 hours of work a day instead of 8 hours, seek help, move all projects at an equal pace instead of one at a time.
 Do whatever you have to do to keep clients coming in, but do not under any circumstances stop accepting clients or complain about being too busy.
 The last thing you want is to not be busy at all.